 Lemons are highly acidic.
 Baking soda is an alkaline substance.
 When the two ingredients combine, they create a chemical reaction that gives off carbon dioxide gas (which is completely harmless!).

 By adding just a small bit of baking soda to lemonade, it starts to bubble and fizz, without making the lemonade taste gross!
-In fact, you can’t even tell the baking soda is added, but the fizzing and popping makes it extra fun to drink!
+In fact, you can’t even tell the baking soda is added, but the fizzing and popping make it extra fun to drink!

 TASTY OUR FIZZY LEMONADE SCIENCE PROJECT AND YOU WILL BE HOOKED!